bhits/dss/docs/docker-image-desc.md

 # What is Document Segmentation Service API?

-The Document Segmentation Service (DSS) API is responsible for the segmentation of the patient's sensitive health information using the patient consent.
-Segmentation invloves the following phase:
+The Document Segmentation Service (DSS) API is responsible for the segmentation of the patient's sensitive health information using the privacy settings selected in the patient's consent.
+The segmentation process involves the following phases:

-Document Validation: DSS uses [Document-Validator](https://github.com/bhits/document-validator) to verify that the document is a valid CCD document.
+1. Document Validation: The DSS uses the [Document-Validator](https://github.com/bhits/document-validator) to verify that the original document is a valid CCD document.

-Fact Model Extraction: DSS extracts the fact model using the consent policy.
+2. Fact Model Extraction: The DSS extracts a fact model, which is essentially based on the coded concepts in a CCD document.

-Value Set Lookup: For every code and code system in the fact model, it uses Value Set Service to lookup the value set categories which is store in the fact model.
+3. Value Set Lookup: For every code and code system in the fact model, the DSS uses the Value Set Service (VSS) API to lookup the value set categories.
+The value set categories are also stored in the fact model for future use in the *Redaction* and *Tagging* phases.

-BRMS (Business Rules Management Service) Execution: DSS uses the rule execution service to execute the clinical fact.
+4. BRMS (Business Rules Management Service) Execution: The DSS retrieves the business rules that are stored in a *[JBoss Guvnor](http://guvnor.jboss.org/)* instance and executes them with the fact model.
+The business rule execution response might contain directives regarding the *Tagging* phase.

-Redaction: DSS uses the patient consent and the concept code to redact the document.
+5. Redaction: The DSS redacts sensitive health information for any sensitive value set categories which the patient did not consent to share in his/her consent. *NOTE: Additional Redaction Handlers are also being configured for other clean-up purposes.*

-Tagging: DSS tag the docment based on the business rules specified in [Guvnor](http://guvnor.jboss.org/).
+6. Tagging: The DSS tags the document based on the business rule execution response from the *BRMS Execution* step.

-Clean Up: DSS remove custom element that were added to the document for tracing.
+7. Clean Up: The DSS removes the custom elements that were added to the document for tracing purposes.

-Segmented Document Validation: DSS validate the segmented document before returning it.
+8. Segmented Document Validation: The DSS validates the final segmented document before returning it to ensure the output of DSS is still a valid CCD document.
+9. Auditing: If enabled, the DSS also audits the segmentation process using *Logback Audit* server.

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits.github.io/consent2share/).

 # How to use this image

 ## Start a DSS instance